As an Amazon Associate I earn from qualifying purchases.

 The sound intensity can vary depending on the vacuum’s construction, including the design of its motor, the materials used, and how well it’s insulated against noise.
 With the right knowledge, choosing a quieter vacuum becomes easier, enhancing the cleaning experience without the excessive noise.

-Vacuums So Loud: what Says Science
+Vacuums So Loud: What Says Science

 Ever wonder why vacuums are so loud?
 It’s all about the science behind them.
 Vacuums create noise through air movement and motor function.
 Let’s dive into the science of vacuum noise and understand the ‘Decibel Drama’.